VForged/elysium-docs/docs/node-operator/validator-node.md

 ```
 subkey generate-node-key
 ```
-- If you do not want to install the subkey, you can use the docker command to generate the node keys by running the following command.
+If you do not want to install the subkey, you can use the docker command to generate the node keys by running the following command:

 ```bash
 docker run --rm parity/subkey:latest generate-node-key | xargs printf "%s\n"